By: Sharon Aron Baron

 “That’s not mine.
 They just put that on the email,” said Johnson.
 “I’m just a volunteer for the New England Club.
 Is that a crime?”

-Two things are clear about the proposed school: senior residents in the area are opposed to a school so close to their community.
-Secondly, the City has never done a study to find out if the area has enough middle and high school students to support it.
+Two things are clear about the proposed school: senior residents in the area are opposed to a school close to their community.
+Secondly, the City has never done a study to determine if the area has enough middle and high school students to support it.
 Both Millennium Middle and JP Taravella High School are currently accepting reassignments, which means both are under-enrolled.
-Since JP Taravella is only 2.5 miles away, what is the justification for building a new high school so close to a major Broward County Public School?
+Since JP Taravella is only 2.5 miles away, what is the justification for building a new high school close to a major Broward County Public School?

 Glasser said that she never looked in the envelope until she arrived home.
 She was supposed to be paid $4,000, but Chait paid her $15,000.